 What is Calorie Cycling?

 Calorie cycling is one of many methods for achieving weight loss.
-Instead of creating a daily 500 calorie deficit, you instead create varying days of calorie deficits mixed in with days of calorie surplus.
+Instead of creating a daily 500 calorie deficit, you instead create varying days of calorie deficits mixed in with days of calorie surpluses.
 Doing so has many benefits.
 Some of these include:

 - Resetting of Hunger Hormones – “Hunger” hormones like leptin and ghrelin are reset after periodic refeeds.